 AIR CONDITIONING, HEATING, AND REFRIGERATION TECHNOLOGY

-Heating, air conditioning and refrigeration systems consist of many mechanical, electrical, and electronic components including motors, compressors, pumps, fans, ducts, pipes, thermostats, and switches.
+Air conditioning, heating and refrigeration systems consist of many mechanical, electrical, and electronic components, including motors, compressors, pumps, fans, ducts, pipes, thermostats, and switches.
 Technicians must be able to maintain, diagnose, and correct problems throughout the entire system.
-They follow blueprints, design specifications, and manufacturer's instructions to install motors, compressors, condensing units, evaporators, piping, and other components.
+They follow blueprints, design specifications, and manufacturer’s instructions to install motors, compressors, condensing units, evaporators, piping, and other components.

 AUTOMOTIVE COLLISION REPAIR TECHNOLOGY

-The Automotive Collision Repair program provides training for students in the following areas of auto body repair: Body and Frame Construction, Metal Repair, and Refinishing Techniques.
-Students will be taught to repair frames, do plastic repair, replace glass, prepare computerized estimates, and use various hand and power tools to prepare, finish, and paint damaged surfaces.
-The program also covers customized paint jobs and vehicle restoration.
+The Automotive Collision Repair Technology program provides training for students in the following areas of auto body repair: body and frame construction, metal repair, and refinishing techniques.
+Students will be taught to repair frames and plastic; replace glass; prepare computerized estimates; and use various hand and power tools to prepare, finish, and paint damaged surfaces.
+Seminars from industry representatives, such as PPG, DuPont, and 3M, may be held periodically.